futurice/vor/vor-arduino/README.md

 2. Upload a corresponding sketch to the board (modify the sketch if you want)
 3. 3D print a case for the sensors
 4. Solder or wire-wrap the sensors and put them inside the case
-5. Deploy the sensor
+5. Deploy the sensor package
-6. Use the Vör app to use servises tied to the sensor
+6. Use the Vör app to use servises tied to the sensor package

 ### Arduino SDK
 - Download and install the [Arduino SDK](https://www.arduino.cc/en/Main/Software)